noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 sorrowful.
 Whatever those reasons are...
 I may be curious about it and I'd also like to know, but I don't think it's a good topic to barge myself in, since I've only known her for a month or so.
-That said, I don't think I'll get an answer if I'm just thinking about it by myself like this.As I agonize over my unanswered questions, a voice echoes in my head.
+That said, I don't think I'll get an answer if I'm just thinking about it by myself like this.
+As I agonize over my unanswered questions, a voice echoes in my head.

 (Should I tell you about it?)